HADIS: Hybrid Adaptive Diffusion Model Serving for Efficient Text-to-Image Generation: Introduction

-{\it (iii) Managing cascade complexity.} The plethora of diffusion model variants, each offering a different quality-latency tradeoff, raises the possibility of complex model serving architectures consisting of many model variants, discriminators and router components.
-We show that such complexity is unnecessary and it is sufficient to dynamically choose a simple two-stage model cascade with a single router and discriminator to achieve the benefits of model scaling.
+{\it (iii) Managing cascade complexity.} The plethora of diffusion model variants raises the possibility of complex hybrid architecture consisting of many model variants, discriminators and router components.
+We show that such complexity is unnecessary and it is sufficient to dynamically choose a simple two-stage model cascade with a single router and discriminator to achieve the benefits of query awareness.
 This observation greatly reduces the space of architectural choices and enables efficient resource management.

-{\it (iv) Reducing the complexity of resource management.} Resource management of model cascades is a complex NP-hard problem that is often solved using a Mixed-Integer Linear Program (MILP) \cite{ahmad2025diffserveefficientlyservingtexttoimage}.
-While restricting the architecture to two-stage cascades helps, we reduce the combinatorial complexity even further as follows.
-We use offline profiling to benchmark all pairwise model combinations under different routing thresholds and generate a {\em cascade configuration lookup table}.
-Each configuration in this table encodes a specific combination of models, thresholds, latency measurements, and the estimated ratio of hard queries (i.e., the percentage of queries that will likely be routed to a heavyweight model given the current threshold).
+{\it (iv) Reducing the complexity of resource management.} Although restricting the design to two-stage cascades simplifies the search space, the system must still decide among many configuration options, including the choice of model pairs, router and discriminator thresholds, model placements, and batch sizes.
+Moreover, the optimal configuration shifts as the query workload and SLO requirements change.
+Prior systems such as InferLine~\cite{crankshaw2018inferline}, INFaaS~\cite{romero2021infaas}, Proteus~\cite{ahmad2024proteus}, and DiffServe~\cite{ahmad2025diffserveefficientlyservingtexttoimage} do not cover the entire search space because they are not designed to operate over the hybrid architecture. \pjn{} reduces the combinatorial complexity as follows.
+We use offline profiling to benchmark all pairwise model combinations under different router and discriminator thresholds and generate a {\em cascade configuration lookup table}.
 The table prunes the search space by identifying Pareto-optimal configurations that offer the best quality-latency trade-offs.
 At runtime, the system leverages this table to select a configuration that meets the desired SLO constraints.
-To determine the optimal deployment strategy given a workload distribution and system constraints (e.g., GPU count, latency budget, etc), we formulate the configuration selection and resource allocation as an MILP problem.
-This formulation jointly optimizes routing decisions, model assignments, and resource partitioning to maximize overall serving efficiency and quality.
+To determine the optimal deployment strategy given a workload distribution and system constraints (e.g., GPU count, latency budget, etc), we formulate the configuration selection and resource allocation as an MILP (mixed integer linear programming) problem, jointly optimizing them to maximize overall serving efficiency and quality.